olejardamir/Hertz/readme.md

 ``` js
 function totalSupply() public view returns(uint) {
 ```
+Displays the total supply of tokens (which is 21000).

 ``` js
 function balanceOf(address tokenOwner) public view returns(uint balance) {
 ```
+Displays the token amount for the tokenOwner address.
+This is a strandard ERC20 token function.

 ``` js
 function allowance(address tokenOwner, address spender) public view returns(uint remaining) {
 ```
+Displasy the allowance amount for a transferFrom function.
+This is a strandard ERC20 token function.

 ``` js
 function tokensToWei(uint tokens) public view returns(uint) {
 ```
+Shows how much wei you can get for the entered amount of tokens.

 ``` js
 function weiToTokens(uint weiPurchase) public view returns(uint) {
 ```
+Shows how much tokens you will get for the entered amount of wei, given the current token price.